dolittle/Bifrost/Documentation/Articles/overview.md

+---
+title: General Overview
+description: Learn about all the background and thinking behind Bifrost
+keywords: Overview
+author: einari
+---

 # Overview

 Bifrost targets the line of business type of application development.
 In this space there are very often requirements that